About the historical figures of The Burning Candle

 When William the Conqueror invaded England in September 1066, Robert represented his father’s interests, while Roger aided Duchess Matilda at the ducal court.
 Robert would have been twenty years old, newly knighted by William, when he led a devastating cavalry charge and feint at the battle of Hastings.
 After the defeat of the English, Robert’s brother Henri arrived from Normandy a year later.
 By 1068, he held the newly constructed Warwick Castle.
 Robert gained honors as well, including the worth of some eighty English manors.
 Above all, he prized the title ‘Comte de Meulan’ and often styled himself as such “by the grace of God.”

 When the Normans claimed the duchy, technically they owed fealty to the kings of France, which brought personal consequences to Robert later in life.
 With the accession to Meulan, Robert moved into the sphere of the French court and owed the king of France homage for the county of Meulan.
 He also owed loyalty to the dukes of Normandy.
 Despite his riches, Robert wanted more.
 In 1088, he appeared outside the abbey of Bec and demanded of Abbot Anselm a pledge of fealty.
 It would be the first of many troublesome encounters between Robert and Anselm.
 The new duke of Normandy arrested Robert for threatening the abbey.
 Failing his father's intervention, Robert would have remained imprisoned.
-After Roger's death in the 1090’s, Robert became lord of the most important castles in his family's holdings at Beaumont, Pont Audemer, Vatteville and Brionne.
-Robert also served the successive Norman kings of England, William Rufus and Henry I, as chief counselor.
+After Roger's death in the 1090’s, Robert became lord of the most important castles in his family's holdings at Beaumont, Pont Audemer, Vatteville, and Brionne.
+Robert also served the successive Norman kings of England, William Rufus and Henry I, as a chief counsel.
 Only one thing remained glaringly absent—a wife.
 Robert had opportunity and heiresses he or his father could have considered.
 Robert’s younger brother had also married Margaret de Perche several decades earlier.
 It is unclear why there is no record of a marriage for Robert before he reached his fiftieth year.